tessus/test/joplin-plugin/readme.md

 # Settings

-All settings require a restart of Joplin.
+**Please note:** All settings require a restart of Joplin.

-**Only activate, if enabled in Markdown Plugin settings**:

-Only activate menu items, shortcuts, and toolbar icons for markdown plugins which are enabled in Joplin's settings.
+`Only activate, if enabled in Markdown Plugin settings`: Only activate menu items, shortcuts, and toolbar icons for markdown plugins which are enabled in Joplin's settings.

 Under `Show Advanced Settings` it is possible to disable toolbar icons for individual actions.